Follower-Roller: Design Arrangements

 2.Wear

-When the Follower-Roller moves from one Cam-Flank to the other, the Follower-Roller must rotate in the opposite direction.
-It cannot change its rolling direction instantly.
+When the Follower-Roller traverses the backlash, the Follower-Roller must rotate in the opposite direction, which it cannot do instantly.
 Thus, it skids (slides) until it rolls along the Cam-Flank again.
 The skidding action wears the surfaces of the Follower-Roller and the Cam-Flank.

 Two, equal diameter Stud Cam-Follower.
 The cam faces must be relieved opposite